groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/dng-to-ods.md

         - icon: "far fa-file-DNG"
           title: " About DNG File Format"
           content: |
             DNG is a digital camera image format used for the storage of raw files.
 It has been developed by Adobe in September 2004.
 It was basically developed for digital photography.
 DNG is an extension of TIFF/EP standard format and uses metadata significantly.
 In order to manipulate raw data from digital cameras with ease of flexibility and artistic control, photographers opt camera raw files.
-JPEG and TIFF formats store images that are processed by the camera, therefore not much room for alteration is available in such formats.

           link: "https://docs.fileformat.com/image/dng/"

     format:
         # format loop
-        - icon: "far fa-file-ODS"
+        - icon: "far fa-file-excel"
           title: " About ODS File Format"
           content: |
-            Files with ODS extension stand for OpenDocument Spreadsheet Document format that are editable by user.
-Data is stored inside ODF file into rows and columns.
-It is XML-based format and is one of the several subtypes in the Open Document Formats (ODF) family.
+            Files with ODS extension stand for OpenDocument Spreadsheet Document format that is editable by the user.
+Data is stored inside the ODF file into rows and columns.
+It is an XML-based format and is one of the several subtypes in the Open Document Formats (ODF) family.
 The format is specified as part of the ODF 1.2 specifications published and maintained by OASIS.
-A number of applications on Windows as well as other operating systems can open ODS files for editing and manipulation including Microsoft Excel, NeoOffice and LibreOffice.
-ODS files can also be converted into other spreadsheet formats as well like XLS, XLSX and others by different applications.

           link: "https://docs.fileformat.com/spreadsheet/ods/"